KJuego/JavaScript30/readme.md

 ﻿![](https://javascript30.com/images/JS3-social-share.png)

-# JavaScript30
+# JavaScript30 | KJuego

-Starter Files + Completed solutions for the JavaScript 30 Day Challenge.
+As of August 9, 2021, I will be participating in the JavaScript 30 Day Challenge.

-Grab the course at [https://JavaScript30.com](https://JavaScript30.com)
+- Take a look at what I've accomplished so far!

+If you're interested in the course, go to [https://JavaScript30.com](https://JavaScript30.com)!